Cphdat3sem2018f/week6_javascript-2/README.md

 - Install [Postman](https://www.getpostman.com/) (if not already done) before wednesdays lecture (Ajax)

-### Tuesday - JavaScript continued
+### Tuesday - JavaScript/DOM continued
 User defined Callbacks, this in JavaScript, Constructor Functions, ES6 and how to use it, closures, var and hoisting.

-### Wednesday - Ajax, JSON, fetch and DOM continued
+### Wednesday - Ajax, JSON, fetch Same-origin Policy and CORS
 An introduction to Ajax and JSON, via fetch and how to use it with a REST-API Backend

 ### Thursday - Single Page Applications
-An introduction to the Single Page Architecture, and how to write Single Page Applications with plain JavaScript
+- An introduction to the Single Page Architecture
+- How to write Single Page Applications with plain JavaScript
+- How to deploy SPA's on separate servers using CORS

 ## Business competences